 Judith holds a Bachelor of Arts, University of California Berkeley; Master in Science – Teaching Mathematics, University of Santa Clara; and a Doctorate in Education, University of California Berkeley.

 Retired from Berkeley Unified School District.
-Worked as an educational administrator in various public-school districts and educational compliance and training organizations in California and Illinois.
-Served as Manager of Bilingual Education at Berkeley Unified School District, Program Specialist + Master Teacher in Bilingual programs at the Oakland Unified School District, Director for the National Desegregation Assistance Center and Chancellor of the National Hispanic University.
-While I lived in Chicago, Lori served as Bilingual Education Director of the Asian Resource Center, Chicago Board of Education and Bilingual Education Specialist at the Illinois Office of Education.
+Served as Manager of Bilingual Education at Berkeley Unified School District, Bilingual Program Specialist at the Oakland Unified School District, Director for the National Desegregation Assistance Center and Chancellor of the National Hispanic University, Bilingual Education Director of the Asian Resource Center, Chicago Board of Education and Bilingual Education Specialist at the Illinois Office of Education.

-Served as a volunteer to community groups and non-profit organizations including fundraisers.
-One volunteer project was developing and producing a training video on the role and responsibilities of California Bond Oversight Committees members and Proposition 39.
-Assisted with design of data bases, performance audit surveys.
+Planed and conducted staff development and training for kindergarten to 12th grade administrators, teachers, instructional assistants and parents.
+Covered State and Federal compliance.
+Curriculum included English as a Second Language, Bilingual Education, math and science.
+Volunterred at community groups, non-profit organizations and fundraisers.
+Developed and produced a training video on the role and responsibilities of California Bond Oversight Committees members and Proposition 39.
+Helped design data bases and performance audit surveys.

 Lori has a Master of Science in Education degree in Administration and Supervision, National College of Education, California Administrative Services credential, Bilingual certificate of Competency in Chinese and a California Life Elementary Teaching Credential.